By: Dr. Alan Christianson

 Disaccharides are sugars, such as lactose or fructose, which can be hard to digest when the intestinal tract is not working right.
 This is because of a lack of disaccharidase, the enzyme needed to process disaccharides, and is often why people struggle to properly digest good carbohydrates, like beans or vegetables.
 Adding S. boulardii to your regimen will help your body produce more of this enzyme and lead to better carbohydrate digestion.

 S. boulardii reduces inflammation throughout the intestinal tract.
-This helps give the cells that line the intestinal tract the chance to repair a leaky gut and rebuild the villi (or tiny, hair-like projections) to increase nutrient absorption.
+This helps give the cells that line the intestinal tract the chance to repair autoimmune gastritis and rebuild the villi (or tiny, hair-like projections) to increase nutrient absorption.
 When the gut is less inflamed, autoimmune conditions also improve.[13,14,15]

 Benefits Beyond Skin and Intestinal Health